Why law firms need to avoid email attachment hell

 Once you send an email with an attachment it’s gone.
 You have no control over what happens next.
 Imagine you’ve just sent this to the wrong person, what do you do?
 We all know the outlook ‘recall this message’ doesn’t actually work.
 Not only do you have a potential data breach issue, but where has your email and its attachment gone?
 Have they read it (hardly anyone accepts read receipts either), has it been forwarded onto someone else?
 You’ve lost control.

-Earlier this year, in Australia, the OIAC published its quarterly statistics about notifications received under the new mandatory (as of 22nd Feb 2018) Notifiable Data Breach scheme.
-Over 50% of data breaches have been attributed to human error, namely sending emails to the wrong person.
+In 2020, The resulting 2020 Year End Report revealed a Notifiable Data Breach scheme.
+Over 69% of data breaches have been attributed to human error, namely sending emails to the wrong person.
 78% of the information disclosed in these data breaches contained personal data.
 The second largest industry for data breaches reported was from the legal industry at 16%.
 Whilst this is a small subset of data, it shows that with NDB and the GDPR mandatory data breach reporting in place, there are a significant amount of data breaches, a lot of which are in the legal industry.

 Human error is only one of the issues with emails and more specifically attachments within emails.
 I’m sure you’ve heard many stories of users clicking on an attachment in an email for it to start a cyber-attack.
 Cyber hackers use this method for data ransom and data theft and it’s usually untraceable once started and ultimately very costly for the business.